Nearby Cycle Sheaves for Symmetric Pairs: Introduction

-We consider a complex reductive group $G$ and an involution $\theta: G \to G$, giving rise to a symmetric pair $(G, K)$, with $K = G^\theta$.
-We have a decomposition $\Lg = \Lk \oplus \Lp$ into +1 and -1 eigenspaces of $\theta$.
+We consider a connected complex reductive group $G$ and an involution $\theta: G \to G$, giving rise to a symmetric pair $(G, K)$, with $K = G^\theta$.
+We have a decomposition $\Lg = \Lk \oplus \Lp$ into $+1$ and $-1$ eigenspaces of $\theta$.
 Let us write $\cN$ for the nilpotent cone in $\Lg$ and let $\cN_\Lp = \cN \cap \Lp$.
 Let $\La \subset \Lp$ be a Cartan subspace, i.e., a maximal abelian subspace of $\Lp$ consisting of semisimple elements, and let $W_\La = N_K (\La) / Z_K (\La)$ be the little Weyl group.
 We write $\Lp^{rs}$ for the set of regular semisimple elements of $\Lp$ and let $\La^{rs} = \La \cap \Lp^{rs}$.
+We refer the reader to Section~\ref{subsec-sp} for a definition of a regular element of $\Lp$, and remark that a regular semisimple element of $\Lp$ is not necessarily regular in $\Lg$.
 We have the adjoint quotient map: \beqn f: \Lp \to \Lp \inv K \cong \La / W_\La \, . \eeqn Note that $f^{-1} (0) = \cN_\Lp$.
 The fiber of this map at a point $\barbasepta \in \La^{rs} / W_\fa$ is a regular semisimple $K$-orbit $X_{\barbasepta}$, whose equivariant fundamental group is given by: \beqn \pi_1^K (X_{\barbasepta}) = I \coloneqq Z_K (\La) / Z_K (\La)^0. \eeqn For each character $\chi \in \hat I$, we construct a nearby cycle sheaf $P_\chi \in \on{Perv}_K (\cN_\Lp)$, a $K$-equivariant perverse sheaf on the nilpotent cone $\cN_\fp$.
 We study the topological Fourier transform of $P_\chi$, and show that this Fourier transform is an IC-extension of a $K$-equivariant local system on $\Lp^{rs}$ (under a suitable identification of $\Lp$ and $\Lp^*$).
-The local systems on $\Lp^{rs}$ arising in this way are described explicitly in our main Theorem~\ref{thm-main}, where Hecke rings with parameters $\pm 1$, attached to certain Coxeter subgroups of $W_\La$, enter the description.
-This construction can be regarded as a replacement for the Grothendieck-Springer resolution in classical Springer theory.
+The local systems on $\Lp^{rs}$ arising in this way are described explicitly in our main Theorem~\ref{thm-main}, where Hecke algebras with parameters $\pm 1$, attached to certain Coxeter subgroups of $W_\La$, enter the description.
+The construction of these Hecke algebras can be viewed as an instance of endoscopy, as explained in \cite[Section 3.3]{VX}.
+This nearby cycle sheaf construction can be regarded as a replacement for the Grothendieck-Springer resolution in classical Springer theory.